SentryOne : Multiple Baselines & Power BI

 The Baselines

 The first thing you'll need to do this with your SentryOne database is some baselines.
 Hopefully you already know all about baselines and love them.
-If not, there's a great blog post about them right here called "SQL Sentry v8: Baselines from Every Angle".
 And, if one baseline is good, then multiple baselines are better.
 (OK, not usually the best logic, but just let me have it here, please.)

 How to create a SentryOne Baseline from the Dashboard